Gemini35/ddp_covid19_state/README.md

 - The documentation should be at the Shiny website itself.
 Do not post to an external link.

 The Shiny application in question is entirely up to you.
 However, if you're having trouble coming up with ideas, you could start from the simple prediction algorithm done in class and build a new algorithm on one of the R datasets packages.
 Please make the package simple for the end user, so that they don't need a lot of your prerequisite knowledge to evaluate your application.
 You should emphasize a simple project given the short time frame.

+# My Project

+For my project I use Covid-19 data from New York Times to plot  latest number of cases and deaths and also provide ability to provide forecast data for up to 30 days using two choices of algorithms.